BBarbuz/BBarbuz/README.md

-Recently working on JavaBasicOperations, my new repo.
+I'm currently learning JS and preparing to learn React for my next big project.
-I'm learning java for my college course: object-oriented programming in java I like eating 🍉 - In Polish 'arbuz'
+I like eating 🍉 - In Polish 'arbuz'